-Technical Description: A layer that is at least 4 in. thick, is entirely within the upper 12 in. of the mineral soil, and has a:
+Technical Description: A layer that is at least 10 cm (4 inches) thick, starting at a depth $\leq$ 20 cm (8 inches) from the mineral soil surface, and has::

-User Notes: This is a very common indicator used to delineate wetlands.
-Redox concentrations are often small and difficult to see in mineral soils that have dark (value of 3 or less) surface layers due to high organic-matter content (see figure below).
-The organic matter masks some or all of the concentrations that may be present; it also masks the diffuse boundaries of the concentrations and makes them appear to be more sharp.
-Careful examination is required to see what are often brownish redox concentrations in the darkened materials.
-If the soil is saturated at the time of sampling, it may be necessary to let it dry at least to a moist condition for redox features to become visible.
-In some cases, further drying of the samples makes the concentrations.
-Care should be taken to examine the interior of soil peds for redox concentrations.
-Dry colors, if used, also must have matrix chromas of 1 or 2, and the redox concentrations must be distinct or prominent.

-In soils that are wet because of subsurface saturation, the layer immediately below the dark epipedon will likely have a depleted or gleyed matrix (see the Regional Supplement Glossary for definitions).
-Soils that are wet because of ponding or have a shallow, perched layer of saturation may not always have a depleted/gleyed matrix below the dark surface.
-This morphology has been observed in soils that have been compacted by tillage and other means.
-It is recommended that delineators evaluate the hydrologic source and examine and describe the layer below the dark-colored epipedon when applying this indicator.
+User Notes: This is a very common indicator used to delineate wetland soils that have a dark surface layer.
+Redox concentrations in mineral soils with a high content of organic matter and a dark surface layer are commonly small and difficult to see (figs. 30, 31, and 32).
+The organic matter masks some or all of the concentrations that may be present.
+Careful examination is required to see what are commonly brownish redox concentrations in the darkened materials.
+If the soil is saturated at the time of sampling, it may be necessary to let it dry at least to a moist condition for redox features to be come visible.
+Soils that are wet because of ponding or have a shallow, perched layer of saturation may have any color below the dark surface.
+It is recommended that delineators evaluate the hydrologic source and examine and describe the layer below the dark colored surface layer when applying this indicator.